What is Employee Data? Examples, Providers & Datasets to Buy

 Employee data is information collected and stored by an organization about its employees.
 It typically includes personal details such as name, address, contact information, social security number, date of birth, job title, salary, performance evaluations, attendance records, and benefits.
 It’s used for HR management, payroll processing, compliance with legal requirements, and workforce planning and development.

-Best Employee Datasets & APIs
+Best Employee Databases, Datasets & API

 B2B Continuum from Solution Publishing | 120M US B2B Professional Employee Data | US Employee Datasets | LinkedIn Reported Data